Sebastien79/timeMachine/README.md

 timeMachine
 ===========

-Time Machine Plugin for a web page using Forecast.io API writen in PHP and Javascript
+Time Machine Plugin to embed in web page using Forecast.io API writen in PHP and Javascript